ddsnowboard/FantasyStocks/fantasyStocks/stocksApi/docs.md

 ```

 #### StockSuggestion
 This is the model that indicates to the owner of a `Floor` that someone wants a certain stock added to a floor.
-This can only happen when a certain floor has a permissiveness of "permissive;" if the floor is "open", stocks will be automatically added whenever a player wants them to, and if it is closed, they can never be added by anyone.
+This can only happen when a certain floor has a permissiveness of "permissive;" if the floor is "open", stocks will be automatically added whenever a player wants them to, and if it is "closed", they can never be added by anyone.

 ```
 - id (integer)